qluana7/tetrinal/README.md

 Feel free to open issues, suggest features, or submit pull requests!
 Please follow standard C++ coding conventions and include usage comments for new features.

 ---

-Inspired by classic games and modern Tetris clients.